EliGurarie/EliGurarie.github.io/index.md

 The **Animal Movement and Spatial Ecology Lab** (AMSEL) in the [Department of Environmental Biology at SUNY-ESF](https://www.esf.edu/efb/) works on fundamental questions of how animals navigate, survive, and persist in complex and dynamic environments.
 Our approach straddles theory, methodological innovation, the deep exploration of empirical data, and a diversity of knowledge modes with an eye on human-wildlife interactions, conservation, and stewardship.

-Our lab handbook is available [here](/miscellaneouspages/handbook/Handbook_withequations.html).
+Our lab handbook is [here](/miscellaneouspages/handbook/handbook.html).

 ## Thumbnail research statement